Yoga offers significant benefits for stroke patients, especially when it comes to improving movement and independence.

 First, let’s clarify who can do yoga.
 (Hint: it’s not just for bendy people.)

 Best of all, yoga can be adapted to meet your ability level.
-For an example, here’s a video that demonstrates a classic yoga pose adapted for stroke patients:
+For example, here’s a video that demonstrates a classic yoga pose adapted for stroke patients:

 The simplicity of the yoga practice allows stroke patients to reap many different benefits.